 “We’re delighted to say that every leaver has gone on to their next destination with a formal English and mathematics qualification, which are vital for on-going achievement and success.

 “Across our schools we offer a wide range of qualifications, more than 100 in all this year.
 These are chosen by students to suit their individual goals and aspirations and range from more traditional subjects such as health and social care through to equine studies, lifesaving and indoor climbing.

 “The focus is very much in supporting the student to progress in the way they would like and giving them qualifications and experiences they will need to move onto further academic or vocational study or employment.

 “All our leavers have again secured placements in education training or employment this year and we wish them all the very best for the future.”

 Kedleston operates schools which provide educational settings for young people with social, emotional and mental health difficulties.
 Many of the students supported by our schools have experienced significant challenges during their education and in many cases, have been out of education for months or years before coming to a Kedleston School.

-The schools are focused on helping young people have the tools they need to succeed when they leave school, getting them ready for further education and the workplace.
+The schools are focused on helping young people achieve the skills they need to succeed when they leave school, getting them ready for further education and the workplace.

-Kedleston has a range of residential and day schools across the UK and pupils from High Peak School in Cheshire, Olsen House School in Liverpool, Wings School Cumbria, Wings School Notts, Arc Schools Ansley and Old Arley in Warwickshire, and Leaways School in London all sat a range of GCSE examinations and alternatives in a range of subjects.
+We have a range of residential and day schools across the UK and pupils from High Peak School in Cheshire, Olsen House School in Liverpool, Wings School Cumbria, Wings School Nottingham, Arc Schools Ansley and Old Arley in Warwickshire, and Leaways School in London all sat a range of GCSE examinations and alternatives in a range of subjects.